Persistent homology for functionals: Filtered spaces and persistence theory

-We have thus seen how to obtain a persistence diagram from a real-valued function $f$ by applying a functor $\H \colon \Top \to \Vect$ to its sublevel set filtration, and considering the persistence diagram of the resulting persistence module $\H(f_{\leq \bullet})$, which is well-defined provided that $\H(f_{\leq \bullet})$ is q-tame.
-If this is the case, we will call the function \emph{q-tame} with respect to the functor $\H$.
-If $\H$ is some kind of homology theory, we will call $\H(f_{\leq \bullet})$ the \emph{persistent homology} of the filtration $f_{\leq \bullet}$.
+We have thus seen how to obtain a persistence diagram from a real-valued function $f$ by applying a functor $\H \colon \Top \to \Vect$ to its sublevel set filtration and considering the persistence diagram of the resulting persistence module $\H(f_{\leq \bullet})$, which is well-defined provided that $\H(f_{\leq \bullet})$ is q-tame.
+In this case, we will also call the function $f$ and the filtration $f_{\leq \bullet}$ \emph{q-tame} with respect to the functor~$\H$.
+If $\H$ is a homology theory, we will call $\H(f_{\leq \bullet})$ the \emph{persistent homology} of the filtration~$f_{\leq \bullet}$.

 As mentioned earlier, the passage from real-valued functions on a topological space to persistence diagrams is 1-Lipschitz for appropriate metrics.
-On the space of real-valued functions one considers the metric induced by the supremum norm, and for the space of persistence diagrams the \emph{bottleneck distance}.
-This metric expresses the distance between persistence diagrams by a matching of their points, counted with multiplicities, which is optimal with respect to the $L^{\infty}$-distance on $\mulDom$: two diagrams are within distance $\delta$ if any two matched points are within $L^{\infty}$-distance $\delta$, and any unmatched point has $L^{\infty}$-distance at most $2\delta$ to the diagonal $\{(p,q) \in \R^2 \mid p = q\}$.
+We now provide some more details regarding this result for context, noting that they are not used in the present work.
+On the space of real-valued functions one considers the metric induced by the supremum norm, and on the space of persistence diagrams the \emph{bottleneck distance}.
+This metric expresses the distance between persistence diagrams by a matching of their points, counted with multiplicities, which is optimal with respect to the $L^{\infty}$-distance on $\mulDom$: two diagrams are within distance $\delta$ if any two matched points are within $L^{\infty}$-distance $\delta$, and any unmatched point has $L^{\infty}$-distance at most $\delta$ to the diagonal $\{(p,q) \in \R^2 \mid p = q\}$.